xmah-p/PKU-PintOS/docs/p3a.md

 >kernel and user virtual addresses that alias a single frame, or
 >alternatively how do you avoid the issue?

-I avoid the issue by only accessing the page table by user virtual addresses.
+I avoided the issue by only accessing the page table by user virtual addresses.

 The only exception is in `load_page_by_spt()`, where I need to access the page table by kernel addresses.
 It does not count as accessing or dirtying the page, since the page is not yet mapped to the user process.